David Villar Player Props: Giants vs. Padres

 Padres Pitching Rankings

-- The Padres pitching staff is 12th in the league with a collective 8.8 strikeouts per nine innings.
+- The pitching staff for the Padres has a collective 8.7 K/9, which ranks 16th in the league.

-- The Padres have a 3.79 team ERA that ranks fifth across all MLB pitching staffs.
+- The Padres have a 3.83 team ERA that ranks sixth across all MLB pitching staffs.

-- Padres pitchers combine to allow 75 home runs (1.1 per game), the 10th-fewest in baseball.
+- Padres pitchers combine to surrender 79 total home runs at a rate of 1.1 per game (to rank 14th in baseball).

-- The righty's most recent appearance was on Thursday against the Cleveland Guardians, when he tossed 6 2/3 scoreless innings while giving up four hits.
+- The righty last pitched on Saturday against the Tampa Bay Rays, when he threw five innings, allowing six earned runs while giving up eight hits.

 © 2023 Data Skrive.
 All rights reserved.